We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - provide peripheral vision

-Acuvue Oasys contact lenses may provide moisture and comfort.
+Acuvue Oasys lenses reportedly provide moisture and comfort for people who wear contact lenses.
 They come in various types to address different eye health issues, including nearsighted and farsightedness, astigmatism, and age-related vision loss.

-People have several buying options when it comes to contacts — they can either order from their doctor directly or via an online retailer.
+People have several options when buying contacts — they can either order from their doctor directly or via an online retailer.

 A person needs to follow all safety instructions when using contacts.
-They should discontinue using them if they develop an eye infection or a doctor indicates they should take a break from these eye products.
+Additionally, they should discontinue using them if they develop an eye infection or if a doctor recommends taking a break from them.